 After you got the hood open, the next thing to do is locate the mass air flow sensor.
 The sensor is normally located near the air filter.
 If you can not find the sensor you can look in your cars manual and it will tell you where it is.

-Sensor and battery is 2 important things of your car, beside checking your sensor, you also need to recharge your car to make sure it work correctly, top rated battery tender is the good choice for you.
+Sensor and battery are 2 important things in your car, besides checking your sensor, you also need to recharge your car battery to make sure it works correctly, top rated battery tender is a good choice for you.
 Let's choose one to maintain your battery.

 Once the sensor is located, the next thing to do is remove it.
 This is because it will be a lot easier to clean if it is out of the car.
 The way to remove it is to normally just unplug the cords or connection and pull it out gently.